Discover what makes an effective picture book for children and practice making your own, with our six-day summer school at Cambridge School of Art.

 Whatever your level of drawing experience, our Summer School will allow you to explore characterisation, pacing, pagination, the interplay of text and image, composition and design.
 You’ll produce your own dummy picture book under the guidance of our tutors in a friendly, relaxed and supportive environment.

 Our studio sessions are run on a one-to-one tutorial basis by experienced tutors from our MA Children's Book Illustration, so students from all backgrounds and experiences are welcome.

 Alongside the practical, studio based work, you’ll attend a series of lectures by leading internationally published illustrators, which will run throughout the week.

 Birgitta Sif is an award winning children's book author and illustrator.
 She was born in Iceland, lived in and around Scandinavia and America while growing up, and worked as a graphic designer in New York before graduating with a Masters in Children's Book Illustration from the Cambridge School of Art.
-She is the creator of the Kate Greenaway shortlisted picture book, Oliver and Frances Dean Who Loved To Dance and Dance, both of which were endorsed by Amnesty International.
+She is the creator of the Kate Greenaway shortlisted picture book, Oliver, and Frances Dean Who Loved To Dance and Dance, both of which were endorsed by Amnesty International.
 Birgitta has written and illustrated numerous picturebooks that have sold all over the world.
 She also works as an associate lecturer for the Masters program at Cambridge School of Art.
 Currently Birgitta is finishing her 9th picture book which will be out next year with Walker Books UK and Candlewick Press US.
 You can follow Birgitta Sif on Instagram.

 Funding/discounts/concessions not available for this course